-The NutriBullet Rx isn't intended for blending already-hot ingredients, like roasted vegetables.
+The NutriBullet Rx isn't intended for blending already-hot ingredients, which is a major downside for making soups since you can't use it to blend hot ingredients straight from the pan or oven.
 However, it has a mode advertised to heat cool ingredients to 70 degrees Celsius in seven minutes, so you can use it to make soup out of raw ingredients or cooked ones that have cooled.
-The blender can incorporate fibrous greens like kale into a silky blend.
-It's also well-built and easy to clean.
+The blender can incorporate fibrous greens like kale into an extremely smooth blend.

 The rest of the motor body is mostly made of decently solid plastic, though it wobbles a bit when set on a counter and the power button on the side feels cheap.
 It's also a bit bigger than other NutriBullet models that we've tested, and the larger blade assembly can be difficult to unscrew from the jars, especially for people with smaller hands.
 However, it comes with a 'Blade Remover' tool that fits onto the blade assembly and makes it easier to remove.
 Still, it can be hard to keep a good grip on the jar at the same time, and you may need to put the jar under your arm while you use the tool.

-The NutriBullet Rx comes with one blade assembly with four dull blades.
+The blade assembly has four blades with dull edges.
 Two are angled slightly upward, and two are angled slightly downward.

-The manual says you should clean them with soap and water, not placed in a dishwasher, and that you should service the blade assembly every six months or as needed.
+Unlike the cups and lids, it's not dishwasher-safe.
+Additionally, you should service the blade assembly every six months or as needed.
 However, you shouldn't disassemble it.
 The NutriBullet website also recommends replacing the blade assembly periodically and sells replacements.

-The NutriBullet Rx comes with two lids for its main jar: a two-part lid whose removable centerpiece doubles as a 2-ounce measuring cup, and a pitcher lid that opens and closes with a knob on top.
+There are two lids for the main jar: a two-part lid whose removable centerpiece doubles as a two-ounce measuring cup, and a pitcher lid that opens and closes with a knob on top.